Nervoic/NocInjector-DI-for-Unity/Documentation/Injection.md

     }
 }
 ```
-We can also refer to the container of the current object (if it has an ObjectContext)
+We can also refer to the container of the current object (if it has an Context)

 ```csharp
 public class MyBehaviour : MonoBehaviour